Skip to main content

 Further actions

-Further actions lets line managers add further forms to a user’s training plan as a result of the performance process.
-Depending on the workflow settings, the line manager may need to initiate the form before the user can access it.
+The Further actions section lets line managers add additional forms to a user’s training plan during the performance process.
+Depending on the workflow, the line manager may need to initiate the form before the user can access it.

-📌 Note: Avoid using this section if using User then Complete workflow, as only line managers can assign further actions.
+📌 Note: Avoid using this section with the User then Complete workflow, as only line managers can assign further actions.

 File attachments